This page was updated on January 6, 2021 by Kaitlyn Esposito, MPH.

 The COVID-19 coronavirus pandemic may seem scary, but together, we can be prepared, safe and healthy.
 This page will be updated as the response moves forward.
 Send your questions to email@example.com and we will do our best to address them!

-Looking for things to keep busy while staying at home?
+Looking for things to keep busy during the pandemic?

-If not having the surgery can be life-threatening (e.g., there is a dangerous amount of pressure in the brain that requires surgical release, etc.), then the surgery will still happen.
+If not having the surgery can be life-threatening (e.g., there is a dangerous amount of pressure in the brain that requires surgical release, etc.), then the surgery will still happen, regardless of local outbreaks.

 The risks to the patient in this case, greatly outweigh the risk of infection with COVID-19.
 Usually, the need for this type of surgery will come on very quickly.
 This type of surgery will probably not have been scheduled beforehand.